SAKETH1111/Insurance/3 - Life Insurance Policies - Provisions, Options and Riders/Life Policies.md

 33.   ingle premium whole life allows the insured to pay the entire premium in one lump-sum and have coverage for his/her entire life.
 This type of permanent coverage has the highest initial cash value.
 34. A Variable Whole Life policy provides a minimum guaranteed death benefit.
 35. Equity index insurance yields greater gains than bonds but will still protect the principal with a minimum of risk.
+36. In this situation, the statement "20-Pay Life accumulates cash value faster than Straight Life" would be correct.
+37. Universal life insurance is characterized by flexible premiums and an adjustable death benefit.
+38. An endowment policy is characterized by cash values that grow at a rapid pace so that the policy matures or endows at a specified date (before age 100).
+39. The conversion privilege allows an individual to leave the group term plan and continue his or her insurance without providing evidence of insurability.
+40. All of these actions are possible with a Universal Life policy EXCEPT "Premiums may be applied as a credit against income tax".
+41. As financial needs and objectives change, the policyowner can make adjustments to the premium and/or face amount.
+Adjustable Life insurance
+42. A decreasing term rider can add additional coverage to a whole life policy.
+43. With a graded premium whole life policy, the premium increases each year during the early years of the contract (usually five years) and remains the same after that time.
+44.A Family Maintenance Policy pays a monthly income from the date of death of the insured to the end of the preselected period.
+The payment of the face amount of the policy is payable at the end of such preselected period.
+   All of these have an interest-sensitive investment aspect, EXCEPT Modified Whole Life. ariable insurance products do not guarantee contract cash values, and it is the policyowner who assumes the investment risk.
+Variable life insurance contracts do not make any promises as to either interest rates or minimum cash values.
+   Stranger-Owned Life Insurance (STOLI) is when a person purchases life insurance only to sell to a(n): third-party with no insurable interest
+Stranger-Owned Life Insurance (STOLI) is when a person purchases life insurance only to sell to a third-party with no insurable interest, who would therefore be unable to legally purchase the original policy.
+STOLI is a way to circumvent the insurable interest requirement when purchasing a life insurance policy.
+To legally purchase life insurance on someone else, the purchaser must have an insurable interest in that person’s life.
+STOLI is prohibited in most states.